Bouteillepleine/SukiSu_Ultra_Oneplus-/README.md

 Community contributors - For testing, feedback, and improvements

 ⚠️ Disclaimer
-This is unofficial software.
-Use at your own risk.

-The authors are not responsible for any damage to your device Always ensure you have a backup and know how to restore your device Warranty may be void after unlocking bootloader and flashing custom software
+Always ensure you have a backup and know how to restore your device